Photographers On Safari

 Avian Flu restrictions possible for 2023

-It is impossible to predict what restrictions will/will not be in force in June 2022.
-Photographers on Safari cannot just sit and do nothing.
 We have to have an alternative plan.
-The National Trust did not permit landings onto the Farne Islands after June in 2022.
+The National Trust will not permit landings onto the Farne Islands in 2023.
 What we have done is to come up with a good alternative plan that will still give great opportunities for some excellent Puffin photography.
 Photographers on Safari have hired exclusive use of a 60-seater boat for 4 hours.
 This will facilitate 20 photographers to have plenty of space during the 4-hours tour of the islands.
 We will spend much of that time very close to the cliffs and also out in open water where the puffins are resting at sea.
 I have previously hired a boat just for myself doing exactly this, and have taken some very special shots of the puffins and guillemots as they run along the surface of the water as they gain the necessary speed to become airborne.
 In this case we will depart earlier than the recommended time in order to benefit from the calmer waters which provide wonderful reflections of the birds.
 This will largely avoid other boats in the area.
 We will also spend some time photographing the Seals that reside very close to the islands.
 Due to the high cost of paying for the exclusive use of a large boat, we will only advertise one date at a time.
 Extra dates will be added as boats fill.

 Boat Operations